hankcs/HanLP/docs/tutorial.md

 ```

 Due to the fact that the service provider is very likely running a different model or having different settings, the
 RESTful and native results might be slightly different.

+To process Chinese or Japanese, HanLP provides mono-lingual models in each language which significantly outperform the multi-lingual model.
+See [docs](https://hanlp.hankcs.com/docs/api/hanlp/pretrained/mtl.html) for the list of models.

+### Single-Task Learning

+HanLP also provides a full spectrum of single-task learning models for core NLP tasks including tagging and parsing.
+Please refer to the documentations of  [`pretrained`](https://hanlp.hankcs.com/docs/api/hanlp/pretrained/index.html) models for details.